felipemalli/portfolio/README.md

 ## Description

-I started by designing the design in figma (you can check the figma sketch on code link), and then applied it to the front-end and decided to change some details.
+I started by designing the design in figma, and then applied it to the front-end and decided to change some details.

-- <a href="https://www.figma.com/file/nHqcJLhujq8W1bRvWgX4Z4/Felipevm---Portfolio?node-id=0%3A1&t=OozdlhhGbtT6g7L4-1">Figma draft</a>
+- <a href="https://www.figma.com/file/nHqcJLhujq8W1bRvWgX4Z4/Felipevm---Portfolio?node-id=0%3A1&t=OozdlhhGbtT6g7L4-1">Figma draft</a> (I wouldn't present a real project in figma that way, it's just the draft to show the development process)

-I intentionally avoided use of auxiliary libraries and frameworks (except one for the subtitle).
-The slider, animations...
-I did everything just with typescript, react and tailwind!
-You can check the `package.json` file to verify all dependencies.
+I intentionally avoided use of auxiliary libraries and frameworks (except for react-type-animation on subtitle).
+I implement everything just with typescript, react and tailwind.
+You can check the `package.json` file to verify all dependencies!

 ## Future of the project